 Find places to stay and eat

 - There is room for one parent to stay overnight in the child’s room.
 Overnight accommodations are available at the Ronald McDonald House located across the street from Dayton Children’s, as well as other area hotels and motels.
-See Places to Stay for detailed information.

 - The Ronald McDonald House may also be able to help you find a local motel or hotel that offers discounts to families of patients at Dayton Children’s.